General

 Compact IRIs across your JSON-LD file.
 The refactor updates

-Disable remote lookups when offline, and adjust auto-declare options in Settings.
+Disable remote lookups when offline, adjust auto-declare options, and choose whether local or remote suggestions are used.

 @prefix ex: <http://example.org/> .